2024–25 Australian region cyclone season: Early season activity

 The season officially started on 1 November 2024.
-On 14 November, the Bureau of Meteorology (BoM) noted that a tropical low may form west of Sumatra.
-A westerly wind shear enhanced the disturbance's development.
-Despite moderate to high wind shear displacing deep convection, the tropical low further developed and the Joint Typhoon Warning Center (JTWC) issued a tropical cyclone formation alert.
-On 28 November, the BoM named Tropical Cyclone Robyn.
-The storm officially peaked as a high-end tropical storm before increasing wind shear caused the storm to dissipate.
+On 14 November, the Bureau of Meteorology (BoM) noted the potential for a tropical low to form west of Sumatra.
+A westerly wind burst enhanced the disturbance's development.
+Despite moderate to high wind shear displacing deep convection, the tropical low gradually organised and the Joint Typhoon Warning Center (JTWC) issued a tropical cyclone formation alert on 23 November.
+On 28 November, the BoM stated that the system had intensified into Tropical Cyclone Robyn.
+The storm officially peaked as a category 2 cyclone before increasing wind shear caused the storm to dissipate.
 On 4 December, Tropical Low 04U formed off the coast of Java and headed west before dissipating on 11 December.
-Unfortunately, the disturbance caused landslides and floods, killing eleven people and leaving seven missing.
-The rest of December had Tropical Lows 02U, 06U, 07U, and 08U.
+The disturbance caused landslides and floods in Java, killing eleven people and leaving seven missing.
+Four other tropical lows — 02U, 06U, 07U, and 08U — also formed during December.
 Tropical Low 07U formed southeast of the Cocos Islands and JTWC designated it as a tropical storm.
-08U later became Category 3 Cyclone Dikeledi in the Southwest Indian Ocean.
+08U later developed into Cyclone Dikeledi in the South-West Indian Ocean.

 Peak season activity

 The first half of January had Tropical Cyclone 09U and Tropical Low 10U.
 The latter half had Sean, 13U, Taliah, and Vince.
 On 17 January, the BoM designated Tropical Low 11U, which absorbed 10U, and later named Sean on 19 January.
 A day later, the storm rapidly intensified to a Category 4 major cyclone on the Australian cyclone scale, possessing a distinct eye and intense winds.
 Sean dissipated a couple days later.
 The cyclone caused heavy rainfall and gale-force winds across portions of Western Australia.
 A record amount of rain fell in Karratha, with 274.4 mm recorded within 24 hours on 20 January.
-Tropical Low 13U briefly tracked along the coast of Queensland and flooding killed a 63-year-old woman.
+Tropical Low 13U tracked along the coast of Queensland, causing severe flooding that killed a 63-year-old woman.
 On 31 January, the BoM designated Tropical Lows 14U and 15U, which were later named Taliah and Vince.
-After dealing with moderate wind shear, on 3 February, Taliah peaked as a Category 3 severe tropical cyclone on the Australian cyclone scale and Category 2 on the SSHWS scale.
+Despite suffering from the effects of moderate wind shear, on 3 February, Taliah peaked as a Category 3 severe tropical cyclone on the Australian cyclone scale and Category 2 on the SSHWS scale.
 Taliah exited the basin on 12 February.
-Vince was named on 2 February and also intensified to a Category 3 on the Australian cyclone scale before exiting BoM area of responsibility on 4 February.
+Vince was named on 2 February and also intensified to a Category 3 on the Australian cyclone scale before exiting the BoM area of responsibility on 4 February.
 February started with Tropical Lows 16U and 19U, though both disturbances exited the basin and entered the Fiji Meteorological Service area of responsibility.
 Meanwhile, the BoM designated Tropical Low 18U on 7 February, which was named Zelia on 11 February.
-Two days later, Zelia underwent rapid intensification due to warm sea surface temperatures and relatively low wind shear.
-At 00:00 UTC 13 February, Zelia intensified to a Category 4 severe tropical cyclone and later to Category 5 intensity.
-Afterward, the cyclone stalled and underwent an eyewall replacement cycle (EWRC), which ended its rapid intensification phase.
-Radar imagery showed an EWRC, which was later completed before landfall near De Grey, northeast of Port Hedland.
+Zelia underwent rapid intensification due to warm sea surface temperatures and relatively low wind shear, becoming a category 5 severe tropical cyclone on 13 February.
+Afterward, the cyclone stalled and underwent an eyewall replacement cycle (ERC), which ended its rapid intensification phase.
+The storm soon made landfall near De Grey, northeast of Port Hedland.